Start Your Own T-shirt Business!

 First, identify your budget.
 DTG printers come in a wide range of prices.
 Of course you expect better quality for more money, but if you do your homework you can save a lot and still get a great printer.
 Also, financing is available.
 Less than perfect credit?
 You can probably still get financing with a bigger down payment.
 The Summit DTG printer is a very modestly priced professional direct to garment printer.
-You may find another brand for less, but consider that the Summit DTG includes installation, training, service, phone support, and a two year limited warranty.
+You may find another brand for less, but consider that the Summit DTG includes installation, training, service, phone support, and a one year limited warranty.
 You could pay less, but you would certainly not get the same quality or support.
 You could pay more, but why?

 Next, identify your strengths and weaknesses.
 It pays to really be honest here.

 - Are you good with people?
 If not, this may not be the best business idea for you, unless you have a business partner who enjoys working with people.

 - Are you proficient in a graphics program such as PhotoShop or CorelDraw?
 If not, you can either take classes or hire someone - you won't excel in the custom tshirt business without some graphic know-how, but you may be able to use stock graphics, depending on your target market.
 Using stock graphics will still require a bit of comfort with using computer programs, but requires much less graphic knowledge.

 - Can you dedicate enough time to promoting your business and maintaining your equipment?
 Unfortunately, it's not just about making tshirts.
 Keep in mind that failure to properly promote the business can cause you to fail even if you have the best printed tshirts at the best price in town.
 If nobody knows about you, you won't have any customers.
 Maintenance is also crucial.
 Tshirt printing equipment requires daily maintenance to keep them in good working order.
 Failure to properly maintain the printer can put you out of business for days while getting it repaired.